 According to HR experts, the logistical challenges of obtaining the necessary data to complete the forms are immense.

 “The data that needs to be reported — particularly on the Form 1095-C — relates to information that many employers did not previously maintain in a format that facilitated reporting,” says Kathryn Wilber, Senior Counsel for Health Policy at the American Benefits Council.
 “As a result, employers’ attempts to establish systems that can accommodate the reporting requirements have generated logistical complications and we continue to hear about new difficulties from employers on a regular basis.”

 In order to complete the required forms, employers will need to be resourceful and take on a decent amount of administrative work.
-The breadth of information both employers and employees are responsible for providing is in-depth and highly specific, according to Chartrane Birbal, Senior Advisor for Government Relations at the Society for Human Resource Management.
+The breadth of information both employers and employees are responsible for providing is in-depth and highly specific, according to Chartrand Birbal, Senior Advisor for Government Relations at the Society for Human Resource Management.

 “This information is not contained in a central repository,” says Birbal.
-“Most employers will have to use multiple sources to obtain the data necessary to complete the reporting forms, including their benefits carrier or broker, HR information system, payroll company, time-off tracking software and other sources.”
+“Most employers will have to use multiple sources to obtain the data necessary to complete the reporting forms, including their benefits carrier or broker, HR information system, payroll company, time-off tracking software, and other sources.”

-Regardless of size, all self-insured employers in 2015 are required to report coverage information abut enrollees to show compliance in providing minimum essential coverage.
+Regardless of size, all self-insured employers in 2015 are required to report coverage information about enrollees to show compliance in providing minimum essential coverage.
 ALEs with 50 or more full-time and full-time equivalent employees are subject to additional reporting requirements, which can be viewed here.